-This webinar will discuss approaches to evaluating NAMs that are based on evaluating the biological relevance of the NAM to the species of regulatory interest.
-Ongoing activities and key insights will be described in three presentations by speakers from the academic and private sectors focusing on applications of small model organisms, organs-on-chips, and models of absorption, distribution, metabolism, and excretion.
+This webinar discussed approaches to evaluating NAMs that are based on evaluating the biological relevance of the NAM to the species of regulatory interest.
+Ongoing activities and key insights were described in three presentations by speakers from the academic and private sectors focusing on applications of small model organisms, organs-on-chips, and models of absorption, distribution, metabolism, and excretion.

 Performance Assessment of a Human Liver-Chip for Predictive Toxicology

 Lorna Ewart, PhD, Emulate Inc.